Guide on How to Write Policies and Procedures With Expert Insights

 Getting policies and procedures right means reducing the risk of unwanted events, holding employees accountable, building a stronger corporate culture and being able to view processes easily – with the option to make adaptions as the organisation grows.

 What Qualities Make up a Good Policy?

 All policies need to be clear, precise and have a good logical flow, but what are some key qualities that make up a good policy?
-Here’s 4:
+Here are 4:

 - Realistic: This is the number 1 quality.
-Not only because you would be making your own workload greater if your policy was unrealistic, but you would also be making your employees’ lives more confusing.
+Not only would you be making your own workload greater if your policy was unrealistic, but you would also be making your employees’ lives more confusing.
 It needs to make sense.